Settings

 The following log level options are available:

-- Default: Equivalent to the Info log level.
+- Default: equivalent to the Info log level.

-- None: No events are logged.
+- None: no events are logged.

-- Error: Only errors are logged.
+- Error: only errors are logged.

-- Warning: Errors and warnings are logged.
+- Warning: errors and warnings are logged.

-- Info: Errors, warnings, and info messages are logged.
+- Info: errors, warnings, and info messages are logged.

-- Debug: Errors, warnings, info, and debug messages are logged.
+- Debug: errors, warnings, info, and debug messages are logged.

-- Trace: Errors, warnings, info, and debug messages are logged, as well as tracing information from various subsystems.
+- Trace: errors, warnings, info, and debug messages are logged, as well as tracing information from various subsystems.

-Enabling Debug mode provides additional debugging functionality in Sub-GHz, 125 kHz RFID, NFC, and Infrared applications, as well as new commands in CLI.
-For example, you can read low-frequency RFID card's RAW data by going to Main Menu -> 125 kHz RFID -> Extra Actions -> Read RAW RFID data.
+Enabling Debug Mode provides additional debugging functionality in Sub-GHz, 125 kHz RFID, NFC, and Infrared applications, as well as new commands in CLI.
+For example, you can read low-frequency RFID card’s RAW data by going to Main Menu -> 125 kHz RFID -> Extra Actions -> Read RAW RFID data.

-Debug mode also provides access to the Serial Wire Debug (SWD) interface.
-If you disable Debug mode on your Flipper Zero, the SWD interface will become unavailable.
+Debug Mode also provides access to the Serial Wire Debug (SWD) interface.
+If you disable Debug Mode on your Flipper Zero, the SWD interface will become unavailable.

 A heap trace is a log of memory allocations and deallocations that occur in your Flipper Zero.
 The heap trace records information about each allocation, including the size of the block of memory allocated, the address of the block of memory, and the time at which it was allocated.
 Heap traces are useful for debugging memory-related issues, such as memory leaks.
 Heap Trace log messages are printed to the console via UART.